nunofonseca/msi/README.md

 `docker pull docker.pkg.github.com/nunofonseca/msi/image:latest`

 ##### Creating a docker image with MSI

-A docker image containing MSI can be created, after downloading MSI, by running the following command:
+A docker image containing MSI can be created, after [getting the sources](#Getting-sources), by running the following command:

 `docker build -f Dockerfile -t msi/latest .`

 See the [Docker userguide](https://docs.docker.com/) for more details.